Menu

 New Research to Reduce Waste From Forest Plantings

-On 18 acres surrounding Octoraro Creek in southeastern Pennsylvania, the Stroud Center’s Robin L. Vannote Watershed Restoration Program is planting trees and researching ways to reduce waste — from tree loss to maintenance costs to plastic pollution from discarded tree shelters.
+On 18 acres surrounding Octoraro Creek in southeastern Pennsylvania, the Stroud Center’s Robin L. Vannote Watershed Restoration Program has planted trees and is researching ways to reduce waste — from tree loss to maintenance costs to plastic pollution from discarded tree shelters.

 The site provides a unique opportunity.
 It’s uncommonly large with relatively uniform conditions, allowing the team to field test a variety of practices on the same site.
 It also comes with some common challenges facing those who attempt to plant trees: deer and reed canary grass.

-- Test at least three brands of biodegradable tree shelters for their ability to break down after use.
+Test at least three brands of biodegradable tree shelters for their ability to break down after use.
+One brand has been tested and found to lose structural integrity too soon.

 This work would not be possible without the support of generous donors and landowners, including Carol E. Ware, Ph.D.
 The Stroud Center is grateful to the people who help us excel in our mission to advance knowledge and stewardship of fresh water.